RuggeroVisintin/SparkEngineWeb/README.md

 ![Alt text](./assets/a_gear_icon_with_electric_spar%20(2).jpeg)

-Spark Engine Web is a lightweight browser based web game engine we are building for fun.
+Spark Engine Web is a lightweight browser-based web game engine we build for fun.

-We are building the engine with Security and performance in mind, to provide the best possible experience to our engine's users and contributors.
+We are building the engine to be simple and fairly performant, and we want to provide the best possible experience to our engine's users and contributors.

-That being said, it will be an iterative journey and we won't bump the major version until we won't feel confident to have reached our goal.
+That being said, it will be an iterative journey and we won't bump the major version until we feel confident we have reached our goal.

 ## Getting Started